babaktr/musical-instrument-recognition/README.md

 ## Introduction

-In this study, Artificial Neural Networks (ANN) were used to compare different characteristics of musical instruments and study their ability to distinguish a range of instruments.
-This was performed using the frequency spectrum of the audio signal, together with an, comparing the accuracy of the network in the cases of the following experiments:
+In this project, Artificial Neural Networks were trained to classify a range of musical instruments and a number of comparative experiments were conducted on how much different characteristics of the musical instruments would impact the resulting accuracy.
+These experiments were, using:

 * The whole sample
 * The attack of the sound